How do Realtors get paid?

 - Helping the seller review and negotiate buyer offers

 When an offer comes in, the listing agent negotiates on behalf of the seller, often presenting one or more counteroffers.
+And with the volatility of the current market and record low levels of inventory, Realtors frequently deal with multiple potential buyers to help you get the most out of your property.

 How to avoid paying Realtor fees